Hollywood Sign

 Among the best-known landmarks in both California and the United States, the sign makes frequent appearances in popular culture, particularly in establishing shots for films and television programs set in or around Hollywood.
 Signs of similar style, but spelling different words, are frequently seen as parodies.
-The Hollywood Chamber of Commerce holds trademark rights to the Hollywood Sign but only for certain uses.
+The Hollywood Chamber of Commerce holds, for certain uses, trademark rights to a wordmark of staggered typeface that mimics the physical Hollywood Sign, but it does not hold rights to the actual sign.
+Filmmakers benefit from knowing that the Chamber does not hold any rights in USPTO Class 41, which covers entertainment services.

-Because of its widespread recognizability and its visibility from many points across the Los Angeles Basin, the sign has been a frequent target of pranks and vandalism across the decades.
-It has since undergone restoration, including the installation of a security system to deter mischief.
-The sign is protected and promoted by the nonprofit "The Hollywood Sign Trust", while its site and the surrounding land are part of Griffith Park.

-Visitors can hike to the sign from the Bronson Canyon entrance to Griffith Park or from Griffith Observatory.
-There is also a trailhead near the Lake Hollywood Reservoir outside of Griffith Park, and although not an access point in itself, there is a popular scenic vista point around Lake Hollywood Park near the trailhead.
+The Sign is protected and preserved by the Hollywood Sign Trust, a 501(c)(3) nonprofit, which protects, preserves, and promotes the Hollywood Sign.
+The Trust was originally formed by the Hollywood Chamber of Commerce in 1978 and modified in 1992 to add two members of the trust appointed by the city of Los Angeles.
+The Hollywood Sign Trust operates closely with the Hollywood Chamber of Commerce, as they both have similar missions to promote and protect historic Hollywood.
+The Hollywood Sign Trust is made up of nine dedicated volunteers appointed by the Hollywood Chamber of Commerce, the Office of Los Angeles's 4th City Council district, and the City of Los Angeles.
+The Trust has been responsible for installing the state-of-the-art surveillance system on the Sign, painting and maintaining the Sign, and celebrating the Sign's landmark anniversaries.

 History

 Origin

 The original sign was erected in 1923 and originally read "HOLLYWOODLAND" to promote the name of a new housing development in the hills above the Hollywood district of Los Angeles.

 Real estate developers Woodruff and Shoults called their development "Hollywoodland" and advertised it as a "superb environment without excessive cost on the Hollywood side of the hills."

-The sign was originally illuminated and stayed so for about a decade, until new owners decided keeping it lit was too expensive.